howerj/libforth/readme.md

 Pop two values, compare them (y > x) and push the result onto the stack.
 The comparison will be unsigned.

-* '\<'          ( x y -- z )

-Pop two unsigned values, compare them (y < x) and push the result onto the stack, the comparison will be signed.

-* '\>'          ( x y -- z )

-Pop two values, compare them (y > x) and push the result onto the stack.
-The comparison will be signed.

 * 'exit'        ( -- )

 Pop the return stack and set the instruction stream pointer to that value.

-* '\_emit'        ( char -- status )

-Pop a value and emit the character to the output.
-This pushes return status, negative means failure of some sort.

 * 'key'         ( -- char )